DHTMLX/docs-todolist/docs/api/methods/closetaskmenu_method.md

 ### Description

-@short: closes the opened menu of a task
+@short: Closes the opened menu of a task

 ### Usage